markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ![VS Code Break](./assets/lesson-2/2200-vs-code-break.png)

-That is because VS Code is letting us know, the code beneath the `break;` statement will never run.
-That is why `break` statements must always be positioned at the bottom of the code block.
+That is because VS Code is letting us know, the code beneath the `break;` statement will never run because the `break` statement will immediately break from the loop so no other lines of code will be executed in the loop.
+This is why `break` statements must always be positioned at the bottom of the conditional code block.

 Let's run our game and see if we have fixed our skipping issue.
 The console should look something like this:

 ![Console Skip Fight](./assets/lesson-2/2300-console-skip-fight.png)

-Great, now once we skip, we are debited 10 `playerMoney` credits as planned but no longer face the same opponent.
+Great, now once we reply to "skip", we are debited 10 `playerMoney` credits as before but no longer face the same opponent.

 Now we can apply our understanding of the `break` to make a change to our conditional statements in the `while` loop regarding our fight or skip prompt.
 Since we can use our `break` statement to exit out of the loop, we will rearrange our prompt for the fight or skip conditional statements.
 Essentially we will check to see if the prompt was replied with a skip, otherwise we will let the fight round continue.